pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07-proximity-scarcity-and-distributed-asymmetry.md

 Scarcity is often mistaken for absence or withdrawal.
 In regulatory terms, scarcity is neither passive nor accidental.
 It is an intervention at the ecological level.

-By limiting availability—whether through silence, delayed response, or controlled access—a system alters where regulatory labor occurs.
+By limiting availability, whether through silence, delayed response, or controlled access, a system alters where regulatory labor occurs.
 The work of maintaining connection shifts outward.
 The other system begins monitoring, interpreting, initiating, and compensating.

 This shift has predictable effects:
 - increased salience of the absent system